 Nancy Novack is a Radical Remission survivor of stage 4 ovarian cancer.
-Diagnosed at the age of 61, she combined conventional and alternative methods to overcome incredible odds.
-12 years later, she currently has no evidence of disease.
+Diagnosed at the age of 60, she combined conventional and alternative methods to overcome incredible odds.
+All these years later, she currently has no evidence of disease.
 Here is her story in her own words:

 I thought I had appendicitis.
 I was having pain in the right side of my belly that didn’t seem to go away.
 I was bloated.
 I went to my internist who examined me and immediately sent me for an emergency CT scan.
 The good doctor said, “The good news is that it is not appendicitis.
 The bad news is that you have stage 4 ovarian cancer which has filled your liver.”
 I was too happily innocent about the cancer world and I said two now-remarkable things: “Thank goodness it is not appendicitis,” and “What is stage V?”